AIHubCentral/docs/assets/RVC/Cloud/Applio Colab.md

 - It uses the same RVC technology but is optimized for low-latency performance.
 - Features include Voice Activity Detection (VAD), input/output device selection, and advanced performance tweaking.

-For a full step-by-step setup and configuration guide, please visit the <u>[Applio Realtime Guide](https://docs.aihub.gg/realtime-voice-changer/local/applio-realtime/)</u>.
+For a full step-by-step setup and configuration guide, please visit the [Applio Realtime Guide](https://docs.aihub.gg/realtime-voice-changer/local/applio-realtime/).

 ***